Don's "Whom We Might Be" Story

 Homo antecessor

-or even another ancient species—research continues as of this writing.
+or even another ancient species—research continues as of this writing

-They did live in Europe since around 400,000 years ago, with no apparent religious tokens or perspectives;
+The Neanderthals lived in Europe with far larger brains than ours ∼400,000 years ago, with no apparent religious tokens or perspectives;

-they were a highly-thoughtful race of people, with far larger brains than ours.
+they were also a highly-thoughtful race of people, burying their dead under stones with flowers

-While they were still around ~40,000 years ago ( there is fossil evidence ), their final
+While they were still around ∼40,000 years ago

 extinction